Pale Cachexia

 Developer: Argent Games | Publisher: Argent Games | Release Date: 2021 | Genre: Casual / Visual Novel | Website: Official Website | Purchase: Steam

-Pale Cachexia opens with a young girl named Esther setting off into a foreboding forest on her own.
+Pale Cachexia opens with a young girl named Esther setting off into a foreboding forest alone.
 It soon becomes apparent that it was desperation that drove her to such a dangerous place.
-Esther suffers from a life-leeching plague called the Pale Cachexia for which there is no cure.
-Instead, the illness leaves those afflicted with it in a constantly lethargic state, and without medication to keep it under control the end result is pretty horrifying.
-Esther has heard rumors of an apothecary living in the forest and hoping that he might have a cure, she ventures into the unknown.
+Esther suffers from a life-leeching plague called the Pale Cachexia, for which there is no cure.
+Instead, the illness leaves those afflicted with it in a constantly lethargic state, and without medication to keep it under control, the end result is pretty horrifying.
+Esther has heard rumors of an apothecary living in the forest, and she ventures into the unknown, hoping that he might have a cure.

 Much to her surprise, Esther discovers a large manor deep in the forest, but instead of an apothecary, the occupant is a young girl named Seina.
 It turns out that Seina has been living in the manor all alone ever since her father passed away six years ago, but she welcomes Esther in with open arms.
-Seina’s father suffered from the Pale Cachexia too and Esther hopes that going through his extensive research she might find some clues about a cure.
+Seina’s father suffered from the Pale Cachexia, too, and Esther hopes that by going through his extensive research, she might find some clues about a cure.
 It’s a long shot, but she doesn’t have a lot of other options.

-The game is the work of a very small team, but they did a remarkable job with the presentation.
-Pale Cachexia looks and feels very polished and along with the usual text speed and audio volume options also features some accessibility options, such as the OpenDyslexic font, audio cue subtitles, and the ability to disable bright flashes.
+The game is the work of a very small team, but they did a remarkable job with the presentation, and Pale Cachexia looks and feels very polished.
+Along with the usual text speed and audio volume options, it also features some accessibility options, such as the OpenDyslexic font, audio cue subtitles, and the ability to disable bright flashes.
 A CG gallery and music player also round out the package nicely.

-Visually Pale Cachexia puts a lot of big-budget visual novels to shame with the beautiful character sprites and detailed backgrounds.
-The story is mostly confined to a few rooms inside the manor and surrounding woods, but the limited amount of locations adds to the intimate feel of the game.
+Visually, Pale Cachexia puts a lot of big-budget visual novels to shame with the beautiful character sprites and detailed backgrounds.
+The story is mainly confined to a few rooms inside the manor and surrounding woods, but the limited locations add to the game’s intimate feel.
 The character sprites are not just well-drawn and shaded but are also expressive enough to convey the emotional turmoil that they are going through.
 Finally, the handful of CGs for some of the key scenes in the story also looks great.

 Unfortunately, Pale Cachexia doesn’t feature any type of voice acting but makes up for it with a beautiful and haunting soundtrack.
-There are 12 tracks in total, so there’s plenty of variety and each one of them sounds great.
-Even the most upbeat tracks have a melancholic feel to them but fit in nicely with the tone of the story.
+There are 12 tracks in total, so there’s plenty of variety, and each one sounds great.
+Even the most upbeat tracks have a melancholy feel but fit in nicely with the story’s tone.
 The game has no shortage of sound effects either to add a bit more atmosphere to the scenes.
-The controls are straightforward and since this is a kinetic novel there are no choices to make or branches in the storyline.
+The controls are straightforward, and since this is a kinetic novel, there are no choices to make or branches in the storyline.

 System Requirements